 6.7.2 Charities set up as trusts are within the self assessment regime.
 Their tax affairs are dealt with on a tax year basis.

 6.7.3 All other types of charities (for example companies limited by guarantee, bodies created by Royal Charter or Act of Parliament, Industrial and Provident societies or unincorporated associations) are within the Corporation Tax Self Assessment (CTSA) regime.
 Their tax affairs are dealt with on an accounting eriod basis.

 Chapter 6.8: Accounts and returns

-6.8.1 Charities shouldn’t send a copy of their annual accounts to HMRC Charities unless requested to do so following the issue of a tax return or a formal Notice to File a tax return (CTSA).
+6.8.1 Charities shouldn’t send a copy of their annual accounts to HMRC Charities unless requested to do so following the issue of a tax return or a formal notice to file CT603 a tax return CTSA.

-6.8.2 If a charity believes that it may have to pay tax (because some or all of its income and/or gains are not exempt from tax), it should complete a tax return and the appropriate Charity Supplementary pages.
+6.8.2 If a charity believes that it may have to pay tax (because some or all of its income and/or gains aren’t exempt from tax), it should submit an online tax return along with the appropriate Charity Supplementary pages CT600E.
 When submitting a return online, charities are required to enter the unique charity repayment reference number issued by HMRC.
-Any charity that’s not been issued with a charity reference number will be unable to file a return using the HMRC product.
+Any charity that’s not been issued with a charity reference number will be unable to file a return using the HMRC free filing service.

-6.8.3 From 1 April 2011 onwards, all companies and organisations that are not trusts must submit their Company Tax Return online for any accounting period ending after 31 March 2010.
-Returns for earlier periods may be downloaded from the HMRC website.
+6.8.3 From 1 April 2011 onwards, all companies and organisations that aren’t trusts must submit their Company Tax Return online for any accounting period ending after 31 March 2010.